-There are certain rights of passage for EFMs, and one of them is hosting events, teas, and/or dinners with other EFMs and coworkers of your spouse.
+There are certain rights of passage for Embassy spouses, also known as EFMs.
+One of those rights of passage is hosting events, teas, and/or dinners with other EFMs and coworkers of your spouse.
 So when the email came a few months ago from CLO that they needed people to host the monthly EFM coffee, I signed up for the month of October.
 I had been prepared by my mother-in-law and the CLO office that up to twenty-something people could attend.
 I figured it would give me enough time to unpack, organize, and decorate the apartment, observe what other EFM coffees were like for reference, and to come up with some recipes to impress.

 EFM coffees are an opportunity to meet and socialize with other Embassy spouses and to commiserate on everyday life and challenges of living abroad.
 You get advice, someone to talk to who understands what you are going through, and in general just have a good time.